A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

-We propose two new crossover algorithms to consider two different vehicles in TSPD, called Type-Aware Order Crossover (TOX) methods.
+To bridge this gap, we introduce two new crossover algorithms, collectively referred to as Type-Aware Order Crossover (TOX) methods.
+These methods are specifically tailored for TSPD and consider the different types of nodes present in the problem.
 In the first algorithm (TOX1), we begin by selecting either truck nodes or drone nodes from $P_1$ and copying the nodes between two randomly chosen indices to the offspring.
 The missing nodes are then added to the offspring in the order and type in which they appear in $P_2$.
 In the second algorithm (TOX2), nodes from $P_1$ are copied into offspring between randomly selected nodes $i_1$ and $i_2$, and the missing nodes are added in the order of $P_2$.
 Afterward, the types (signs) of the nodes are determined based on $P_2$ for those between $i_1$ and $i_2$, and based on $P_1$ for the remainder.
 We provide an example of TOX1 and TOX2 processes in Figure \ref{fig:crossover}.

-Experiments have demonstrated that using mutation on offspring is effective.
-Once an offspring is produced, it undergoes mutation with a probability of $P_\textsc{m}$.
-We randomly perform one of two mutations.
-The Sign Mutation algorithm modifies the type of each element of chromosome with a fixed probability, where the Tour Mutation selects a subset of the nodes and shuffles them, which is comparable to the Scramble Mutation.
-The details of Scramble Mutation can be found in \citet{larranaga1999genetic}.
+The motivation for developing TOX1 and TOX2 arises from the need to create crossovers that can capture the differences between drone nodes and truck nodes, ensuring that the offspring inherit all problem-specific properties from both parents.
+By considering the genetic attributes that determine the type of nodes as well as their sequence, TOX1 and TOX2 offer a more nuanced and problem-specific approach to crossover in the context of TSPD.

+Empirical studies conducted across various problem domains utilizing GAs have substantiated the effectiveness of applying mutation on offspring.
+In our algorithm, once an offspring is produced, it undergoes mutation with a probability of $P_\textsc{m}$.

+Two distinct mutation operators are randomly applied to the offspring: Sign Mutation and Tour Mutation. \begin{description} \item[Sign Mutation:] This operator independently changes the sign of each element in the chromosome with a fixed probability of $0.1$. \item[Tour Mutation:] In this mutation scheme, $20$ percent of the indices in the chromosome are randomly selected, and the elements at these positions are shuffled.
+This operation is analogous to the Scramble Mutation \citep{larranaga1999genetic}. \end{description}